rootjatin/concloop/src/README.md

 # concloop
-a python library for concurrent loop
+a python library for using python loop controlled from time install using pip install concloop